koliaza/Heuristitique/README.md

 or
 - graph1 graph2 to check if there is an isomorphism among the graphs

-The test_gen can be used as follows : test_gen n numgraphs p m kreg mode iso
+The test_gen can be used as follows (all arguments are mandatory) : test_gen n numgraphs p m kreg mode iso
 -  n : number of vertices,
 - numgraphs : number graphs to generate